the-nayshe-5/Recession-Python-Dashboard/README.md

 # Recession-Python-Dashboard
-Interactive Dashboard using Python and Dash, based on Automobile Sales data.
+Interactive Dashboard using Python and Dash, based on Automobile Sales data. <br>
+The dashboard aims at using KPI to indicate the impact of recession on automobile sales.

 ## How to Access The Project